 As the new detention centre grows in its place, the testimonies of newly arrived immigrants start to emerge.

-The screening on the 13th of March was followed by a Q&A with editor David Charap.
+This screening will be followed by a Q&A with editor David Charap.

 MORE ON DAVID CHARAP: